iqquee/cadana-task/readme.md

 #### API endpoint 2
-- This is the API endpoint to filters persons by salary currency and converts the salaries to USD locally `127.0.0.1:5002/api/v1/persons/filter/currency/group`.
+- This is the API endpoint to groups persons by salary currency type into hash maps locally `127.0.0.1:5002/api/v1/persons/filter/currency/group`.
 - This is a `GET` request method.
 - The server response is in JSON and the response looks like this
 ```json